ethereum/portal-network-specs/state-network.md

-# State Availability Network
+# Portal Network: State Network

-This document is intended to serve as a preliminary specification for the networking protocols needed to support on-demand availability of the Ethereum "State".
+This document is the specification for the "State" portion of the portal network.

 ## Definition of "State"

 We define the Ethereum "State" to be the collection of:

 - Accounts and intermediate trie data from the main account trie referenced by `Header.state_root`
-- The set of all contract storage values and intermediate trie data referenced by `Account.state_root`
+- The set of all contract storage values from all contracts
-- The set of all contract bytecodes referenced by `Account.code_hash`
+- The set of all contract bytecodes

 ## Overview